 This region is also blessed with some beautiful contrasting scenery, from the highest points of the gentle rolling Jeruzalem wine hills down to the fertile Drava river valley below.
 Reminiscent of parts of Austria and Germany, there are several picture postcard medieval towns in the area, including Ptuj which is reputed be Slovenia’s oldest town.
 Magnificent ancient castles dating back to Hapsburg times or the Austro-Hungarian era also provide an interesting addition to the landscape.
 The food specialities of this region are most influenced by a combination of Slavic and Germanic traditions, offering an interesting contrast to the south western and coastal regions of Slovenia.

-We charge a fixed rate of 285.00 euros for a full day tour and 199.00 euros for a half day tour.
-This price includes your private hire of a luxury 8-seater minivan with an experienced English speaking driver/guide, motorway tolls, driver/guide expenses and local taxes.
+We charge a fixed rate of 299.00 euros for a full day tour and 199.00 euros for a half day tour.
+This price includes your private hire of a deluxe 8-seater minivan with an experienced English speaking driver/guide, motorway tolls, driver/guide expenses and local taxes.
 The fees for wine tasting are extra and are priced at between 15.00 and 25.00 euros per person, per wine cellar.
 These normally include five or six different wines which are representative of the region plus a few nibbles to complement the wines.
 Traditional local restaurant lunches average around 20.00 euros per person.